artemtr/kubernetes-gke-c-grider/README.md

 App for course "docker and kibernetess" Grider.
-Use travis ci aws elasticbeanstalk
+Use travis ci gke